zikowang/astro-4-playground/README.md

 -   fetching the data for the widget

 Fetched data, configs, labels, params are synchronized with the `nanostores` state management.
 Every widget and component can subscribe to the `nanostores` to get the latest data, configs, labels, params.
+The state management is done in the `src/stores` folder.

+## Widgets

+Every widget has its own `.astro` page-file that is build into its own `.html` file.
+The page-files are located in the `src/pages` folder.

+Each widget page-file calls a widget-component that renders the widget and composits the low level components (e.g. bars, pies, maps etc.) used in it.
+The widget-components are located in the `src/widgets` folder.

+## Components

+The low level components are located in the `src/components` folder.
+They are used by the widget-components to render the widgets.

+Each low-level component is responsible for its own state and data management.
+This should be done within a custom hook, so the logic can be [tested](#testing) easily.